 With its location in the heart of Europe (according to the French geographic institute, the center of Europe is in a certain well-marked spot north of Vilnius) Vilnius was at the crossroads of many different armies and empires, Napoleon’s being just one of them.

-The scars of more recent occupations are felt better.
-You can visit Parliament and Vilnius TV Tower where Russian soldiers killed 14 armless pro-independence civilians in January of 1991.
+The scars of the more recent occupations are felt better.
+You may visit the Parliament and Vilnius TV Tower where Russian soldiers killed 14 armless pro-independence civilians in January of 1991.
 Museum of Genocide Victims and Tuskulėnai memorial are located where Soviets used to torture, murder and secretly bury Lithuanians in 1940s-1980s (hundreds of thousands perished during that brutal occupation).
 Paneriai memorial marks the place where Nazi Germany killed a large share of Vilnius Jewish community during World War 2 (in 1931 Jews made up 27,8% of Vilnius inhabitants and the city was nicknamed Jerusalem of the North).

 Vilnius by borough (district): An area-by-area guide to Vilnius and its sights, with maps and pictures.

 Vilnius by topic: Shopping, Entertainment, Churches and other topics of Vilnius.